banana0972/vlog/docs/Ctfs/SieberrCtf Finals 2025.md

     # script-src 'self' can be problematic if you host JSONP, AngularJS or user uploaded files.
     return response
 ```
-Lets consolidate what we know so far:
+Let's consolidate what we know so far:
-* Strict CSP where we can't run any js
+* Strict CSP where we can't run any JS
 * Being unable to create templates with tags or expressions, except for the `{{title}}` which is added by default
 * Suspicious cookie insert right after the rendered content
 * Very odd bug and file extension check where we can control file extensions